On this page

 - You'll receive announcements about activity in the Digital Health field at UCSF and beyond.

-- Tip: to identify yourself as a researcher in the Digital Health field, describe your interest (using the term "Digital Health") in your narrative on UCSF Profiles.
+- Tip: to identify yourself as a researcher in the Digital Health field, use the term "Digital Health" in the overview or interests section on your UCSF Profiles page.
 Potential collaborators will then be able to find you by searching with keyword "Digital Health".
 Many researchers also identify themselves with the terms "Mobile Health" or "mHealth."

 The UCSF Resource Allocation Program (RAP) provides intramural funding for Digital Health research: